minnojs/minno-quest/README.md

 Conditions should be treated as a type of equation.

-In `compare` and `to` you can use simple values or values that are actually the name of a variable:
+In the `compare` and `to` properties you can set either straight forward values or references to a variable:
 ```js
 //Compares the variable time to the value 12
 var cond1 = {